 Rosenberg & Gluck, L.L.P. represents dog bite victims on Long Island.
 We may be able to investigate your case and negotiate for a settlement on your behalf, while you concentrate on your recovery.
 We can also take your case to trial if necessary.

 Call our firm today for a free, no-obligation case review with a member of our team at (631) 451-7900.
-We can assist clients in both Spanish and Russian and we may be able to represent you on a contingency-fee basis with no advanced payment required.
+We can assist clients in both Spanish and we may be able to represent you on a contingency-fee basis with no advanced payment required.